 Spanish is one of the most popular languages for people to try and learn, with somewhere in the region of 20 million students currently studying it in some capacity.
 The language sounds beautiful, is widely used and has a number of other benefits, which combine to make it one of the stand out options available.
 However, for those who need a little more convincing, here are 10 reasons to start learning Spanish today.

-1. It is one of the most commonly spoken languages
+1. Spanish is one of the most commonly spoken languages in the world

 It has official language status in 20 different countries and more than 550 million people speak Spanish with at least some degree of competence.
 In addition, it is the most popular second language choice for people in the United States and is spoken as either a first or second language by 15 percent of all residents in the European Union.

 In terms of its popularity, Spanish shows no signs of slowing down, with the total number of speakers increasing steadily over the past decade.
+Why is it important to learn Spanish?
 A recent report published by the British Council ranked Spanish as the most important second language for British citizens to learn, placing it ahead of French, Arabic and Mandarin.

 Moreover, analysts are estimating that the Latino population of the United States will reach close to 130 million by the year 2060.
 It is predicted that this will make the U.S. the largest Spanish speaking country in the world, overtaking Mexico in the process and further increasing the language’s global standing.

 3. It will boost your employment prospects

 In today’s global marketplace, knowledge of a second language can be an extremely valuable asset employers and employees alike.
 Modern businesses are always keen to have staff members who can help them with international trade and the Spanish language is especially valuable in the current climate.